rgstephens/api/README.md

 Then run the `prisma deploy` command to setup the prisma service.

 Now the Prisma Admin should be available at http://localhost:4466/_admin

+# Graphql Yoga
+Export the APP_SECRET used for the JWT signing:

+`export APP_SECRET=GraphQL-is-aw3some`

 Then you can start up the graphql yoga part with `node src/index.js` atm which will load that up at `http://localhost:4000`